-If you have NASH, no medication is available to reverse the fat build up in your liver.
-In some cases, the liver damage stops or even reverses itself.
-But in others, the disease continues to progress.
+An estimated 20-30% of the UK population has non-alcoholic fatty liver disease.
+For those with NASH, no medication is available to reverse the fat build up in the liver and the disease may continue to progress.

-We need your help to advance world medicine and are looking for volunteers to take part in clinical trials to understand the condition and help find new treatments.
+- We are looking for volunteers to take part in clinical trials to better understand the condition and help find new treatments.

 All Synexus trials are approved by an independent ethics committee.

 Assess your eligibility for upcoming clinical trials with our online screening questionnaireStart online screening

 Everything you need to know

 As one of the largest and most recognised clinical trial organisations in the world, Synexus provides a friendly relaxed environment where you have the opportunity to help others and maybe also yourself.
 A clinical trial offers an opportunity to help researchers find better treatments for others in the future.